Skip to Content

 The Colossus of Maroussi by Henry Miller

 This pre-World War II travelogue is a luminous gem in the realm of books about Greece travel.
-While it begins as an exploration of George Katsimbalis, a Greek poet and storyteller, this book transcends its subject to become a mesmerizing self-portrait of Miller himself.
+Initially centered on Greek poet George Katsimbalis, it transforms into a mesmerizing self-portrait of author Miller.

 Eleni by Nicholas Gage

-This emotionally gripping narrative delves into the tragic realities of the Greek Civil War.
-Born in Lia, near the Albanian border, Gage’s personal connection to the tumultuous period lends a poignant authenticity to this harrowing tale.
+This emotionally gripping narrative explores the tragic realities of the Greek Civil War.
+Born in Lia near the Albanian border, Gage’s personal connection to this tumultuous period adds poignant authenticity to the harrowing tale.

-Nicholas Gage’s quest to uncover the truth about his mother’s fate led him to leave behind his career as a New York Times investigative reporter and return to Greece.
-This choice makes Eleni an unforgettable exploration of love, sacrifice, and the enduring legacy of a remarkable woman.
+Nicholas Gage’s quest to uncover the truth led him to leave behind his career as a New York Times investigative reporter and return to Greece, making Eleni an unforgettable exploration of love, sacrifice, and a remarkable woman’s enduring legacy.

 Little Infamies by Panos Karnezis

-This collection of 19 short stories is set during the 1950s in a small Greek village.
-Karnezis masterfully weaves the villagers’ lives together, including the priest, doctor, bus driver, and even a centaur.
+This collection of 19 short stories, set in a small Greek village during the 1950s, masterfully weaves together the lives of various characters.
+For example, you’ll meet a priest, doctor, bus driver, and even a centaur.

-In this world, the past, especially the haunting memories of Nazi occupation during World War II, lingers like a shadow.
-Interestingly, the stories offer a darkly humorous and often cruel glimpse into the villagers’ lives, revealing their “little infamies” and secret crimes.
+Against the backdrop of lingering memories from Nazi occupation in World War II, the stories offer a darkly humorous glimpse into the villagers’ lives, exposing their “little infamies” and secret crimes.

-Karnezis paints a stark portrait of Greek village life, where the encroachment of modernity threatens traditional ways.
-With his keen eye for the human condition, he invites readers into a world that’s both universal and utterly compelling.
+Karnezis paints a stark portrait of Greek village life, where modernity encroaches upon traditional ways.
+With a keen eye for the human condition, he invites readers into a compelling world that blends the universal and the specific.

 Best books about Greek mythology

-Circe is a spellbinding voyage into the realm of Greek mythology.
-In fact, this novel offers a fresh perspective on the Odyssey through the eyes of the witch Circe.
+Circe is a spellbinding journey into Greek mythology, providing a fresh perspective on the Odyssey through the eyes of the witch Circe.
+Born with a unique disposition as the daughter of Helios, Circe is exiled to a deserted island by Zeus due to her burgeoning witchcraft powers.

 The Song of Achilles by Madeline Miller